Restricted Stock: Restricted Stock Units

 You should definitely report a sale for taxes at vesting if you received a 1099-B that shows the proceeds.
 The IRS will...

-You need to complete Form 8949 and Schedule D for the year of the sale of your stock and file it with your Form 1040 federal income-tax return.
-You do this even if...
+You need to complete Form 8949 and Schedule D for the year of your stock sale and file them with your IRS Form 1040 tax return.
+You must...

 Technically, different tax code sections apply, though under most grants the tax results are similar.
 With restricted stock you are taxed at vesting or earlier at grant if you make a timely Section 83(b) election.
 Most experts believe that with RSUs you cannot make...